Best GPS trackers for kids tried and tested

 Our tester found it needed charging regularly, saying, "The battery life isn't as good as the Weenect, which isn't surprising when you consider how many extra features it packs in, but I had to charge it once a day.
 As with the Apple watch, this is fine once you've got into the routine of charging it before bed."

-Rebecca appreciated that you can turn off and restart the watch remotely and use a Night power saving mode to disconnect from the network between 10 pm - 6 am.
+Rebecca appreciated that you can turn off and restart the watch remotely and use night power saving mode to disconnect from the network between 10pm - 6am.

 Rebecca's son loved being able to take photos with the phone, saying, "While they're not great quality, it's been good practice for him lining up shots and thinking about what part of a day out he might want to photograph."
-It's also possible to send 'reward' points through the phone to the watch, which comes up as 'hearts' on the Home Screen, and the calendar, alarm, and stopwatch are fun features.
+It's also possible to send 'reward' points through the phone to the watch, which comes up as 'hearts' on the Home Screen.
+The calendar, alarm, and stopwatch are also fun features.

 Overall, Rebecca found this was great as a first Smartwatch, saying, "Though the graphics and general capability of the watch are fairly basic, my son enjoyed the fact that he had a smartwatch."
 It's great that you can set reward points and also put appointments and reminders in the calendar which gives him a little more freedom and responsibility."